yhakbar/cln/README.md

   Time (mean ± σ):     21.006 s ±  0.128 s    [User: 0.034 s, System: 4.358 s]
   Range (min … max):   20.840 s … 21.249 s    10 runs
 ```

+## Known Issues

+- `cln` doesn't support using a specific commit of a repo.
+This is because `cln` uses `git ls-remote` to determine the object hash of the `HEAD` of the remote repository, and then uses `git clone --bare --depth 1 --single-branch` to clone the repo.
+Both of these commands don't support working with a specific commit, so the only feasible way to handle this is to fully clone the repo, then checkout the specific commit.
+That would defeat the purpose of using `cln` in the first place, so it's not supported.
+- Distribution isn't setup.
+This is a toy project, so I'm not going to spend time setting up a release process for it.
+If you want to use it, you'll have to clone the repo and build it yourself.